A Classic Safari reserved exclusively for your private group

 Joy goes into more detail about her moving encounter and you have possibly heard similarly evocative testimony from others who have spent time with the gorillas, but the most frequent description of the experience you’re likely to hear is, you really have to be there to know.
 Which sounds a bit smug, but in the case of Rwanda’s gorillas, is absolutely true.

 Coming face to face with Silverback Gorillas, close enough to hear each other breathe, is a singular experience.
-Gorilla trekking in Rwanda – and trust us, this is not hyperbole — is among the most exclusive encounters in the world: Only a dozen habituated gorilla families live in the country’s lush Parc National des Volcans, and no more than eight people may visit any given gorilla family each day.
+Gorilla trekking in Rwanda – and trust us, this is not hyperbole — is among the most exclusive encounters in the world: Only a dozen habituated gorilla families live in the country’s lush Parc Nacional des Volcans, and no more than eight people may visit any given gorilla family each day.

 Even a gorilla on a snack break is riveting in Micato’s Rwanda.